Ironikus/wp-webhooks/readme.txt

 * New webhook trigger "Ticket created" for the "Fluent Support" integration
 * Added new "WP Fusion" integration
 * New webhook trigger "Tag added" for the "WP Fusion" integration
+* Added new "GiveWP" integration
+* New webhook trigger "Donation completed" for the "GiveWP" integration
 * You can now use the get_post action to fetch an attachment (media) id from an URL

 **Little tweaks:**